A case-based update of PALS: The 2010 paediatric basic and advanced life-support guidelines

 Compressions, airway, breathing: The new priority in initiating CPR

 Previous CPR guidelines have recommended an airway, breathing, compression approach to victims of cardiac arrest.
-However, the 2010 guidelines recommend that rescuers start with chest compressions first.
+However, the 2010 guidelines and 2015 update recommend that rescuers start with chest compressions first.
 For in-hospital arrest, these roles can be performed by health care providers (HCPs) concurrently, with a focus on initiating chest compressions immediately, while another rescuer prepares to open the airway and provide ventilation.
 This approach avoids the delay in providing chest compressions that often occurs while rescuers set up and administer bag-mask ventilation.
 The recommended compression to ventilation ratio is unchanged at 30:2 for single-rescuer CPR and 15:2 for two-rescuer CPR.
-If an advanced airway is in place, compressions should be provided continuously (at least 100 compressions/min) without pausing for rescue breaths (eight ventilations/min to 10 ventilations/min).
+If an advanced airway is in place, compressions should be provided continuously (at a rate of 100 to 120 compressions/min) without pausing for rescue breaths (8 to 10 ventilations/min).

-Chest compressions should be provided at an optimal compression depth of at least one-third of the anterior-posterior diameter of the chest, or approximately 4 cm in infants and 5 cm in children.
+Chest compressions should be provided at an optimal compression depth of at least one-third of the anterior-posterior diameter of the chest (approximately 4 cm in infants and 5 cm in children).
+Chest compression depth in adolescents should be at least 5 cm but no greater than 6 cm.
 Rescuers providing compressions should allow for full recoil, minimize interruptions, avoid excessive ventilation and rotate the compressor role every 2 min.
 Rescuers should allow for no more than a 5 s pause for compressor switches and limit pulse checks to a maximum of 10 s.

 Is hands-only (compression-only) CPR appropriate for infants and children?

 Paediatric cardiac arrest is primarily asphyxial in nature; therefore, ventilation is critical for the resuscitation of infants and children.
-Optimal CPR in infants and children includes both compressions and ventilations, which applies to both single-rescuer and two-rescuer CPR.
-However, early compressions have become the focus with compression-only CPR, which is preferable to no CPR at all.
+The 2015 update strongly reaffirms that compressions and ventilation are needed for paediatric basic life support in both single-rescuer and two-rescuer CPR.
+However, if rescuers are unable or unwilling to deliver breaths, compression-only CPR should be performed.

 An asymptomatic six-year-old boy with a family history of sudden death is being evaluated in the cardiology clinic.
 While visiting the hospital cafeteria, he suddenly collapses, becomes unresponsive and has only gasping respirations.